Israeli flight attendant who worked U.S. flights now in coma from measles complication

 While the flight attendant is fighting for her life, Israeli health officials reportedly do not think she spread the disease to any passengers.

-The U.S. has seen a surge in measles in 2019, with 555 individual cases of the disease confirmed by the CDC in 20 different states.
+The U.S. has seen a surge in measles in 2019, with 555 individual cases of the disease confirmed by the Centers for Disease Control and Prevention in 20 different states.

-“Vaccines are safe and they are critical, not just for public health but for the health of the people they love most,” Robert Gordon, Michigan Department of Health and Human Services Director, told NBC News.
+“Vaccines are safe and they are critical, not just for public health but for the health of the people they love most,” Robert Gordon, director of the Michigan Department of Health and Human Services, told NBC News.